DavidM-D/typescript-workspace/README.md

 to start a shell with a rust dev env in scope

 This includes
+- typescript
+- node
-- Cargo
+- npm
-- Rust with a wasm and native toolchain
-- Rust Analyzer
+- eslint
-- Clippy
+- ts-node